Pinaki82/Debian-minimal/additional_packages/pixels-to-print-size.md

 No unit conversion was required since the lengths were measured in inches here.

-We want +2 pix spacing on the left/right sides and +2 pix spacing between the rows (at the bottom of each row).
+We want +2 pix spacing on the left/right sides and +2 pix spacing between the rows (at the bottom of each row to use the gaps as white markings for the paper cutter machine).

 The dimension of each Photo ID is 104.25x145.95 millimetres (at 72 DPI).
 But in our case, it is not needed.
 We won't even have to calculate the pixel dimension at 300 DPI resolution, which is 295.3x413.4 pixels.
 The dimension of the photo in its print size in inches at 300 DPI is all we need.
 You may ask me the reason behind going through the troubles of calculating all sorts of dimensions at various resolutions in the earlier steps.
 Yes, we need it somehow.
 Montage cannot crop/rotate/centre our photo.
 We will have to use an Image Editing Application to do that.
 Knowing the dimensions will give us an overview of the final arrangement.